zz22394/presto/presto-product-tests/README.md

 following command:

     ```
-    presto-product-tests/bin/run_on_docker.sh <profile> -x quarantine,big_query
+    presto-product-tests/bin/run_on_docker.sh <profile> -x quarantine,big_query,mysql_connector,postgresql_connector
     ```

-where <profile> is one of either:
+where ``<profile>`` is one of either:
-- **distributed** - pseudo-distributed Hadoop installation running on a single Docker container and a distributed Presto installation running on multiple Docker containers.
+- **multinode** - pseudo-distributed Hadoop installation running on a single Docker container and a distributed Presto installation running on multiple Docker containers.
+For multinode the default configuration is 1 coordinator and 1 worker.
-- **singlenode** - pseudo-distributed Hadoop installation running on a single Docker container and a single node installation of Presto also running on a single Docker container.
+- **singlenode** - pseudo-distributed kerberized Hadoop installation running on a single Docker container and a single node installation of kerberized Presto also running on a single Docker container.
+- **singlenode-kerberized** - pseudo-distributed Hadoop installation running on a single Docker container and a single node installation of Presto also running on a single Docker container.